 The journey to cure human disease frequently involves re-creating the hallmarks of that disease in an animal or an induced pluripotent stem cell (iPSC) model.
 Studying disease models aids understanding of how the disease develops and enables potential treatment approaches to be tested.

 Improved methods to determine drug safety and toxicity are urgently needed.
 The recent emergence of induced pluripotent stem (iPS) cell technology coupled with the Maestro MEA system, holds the promise of altering the current safety paradigm, by improving predictivity, lowering cost and reducing animal usage.

 Phenotypic drug screening has recently produced more first-in-class drugs than any other method, including target-based approaches.
-With the Maestro, high-throughput electrophysiology assessment of a functioning cell network provides a innovative approach to drug discovery.
+With the Maestro APEX, high-throughput electrophysiology assessment of a functioning cell network provides a innovative approach to drug discovery.
 Information on how drugs affect electrically active cells can be generated rapidly and directly on the benchtop without advanced training in electrophysiology.